24 Coastal Kitchen Ideas to Create a Bright, Relaxing Retreat

 Install Beadboard Panels on Lower Cabinetry or Backsplash

-6. Feature Natural, Lightly Stained Wood Countertops
+6. Warm Things Up with Lightly Stained Wood Countertops

 A natural, lightly stained wood countertop on a kitchen island, bringing a warm, weathered driftwood look to a coastal kitchen design.